buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralElementsDomain/Types/IfcSurfaceFeatureTypeEnum.md

 # IfcSurfaceFeatureTypeEnum

-This enumeration indicates the type of a surface feature.
+This enumeration indicates the type of a surface feature.<!-- end of definition -->

 > HISTORY  New type in IFC4.